EvMossan/cold-harbor-manager/docs/core_analytics.md

 ### Orphan matching

-The lot portfolio includes a second pass that scans remaining open lots with missing stop or take-profit levels.
-It filters `orders_df` for active sell orders (`status` in `['new', 'held', ...]`) whose quantity matches the exposed lot quantity, then assigns orphaned TP/SL prices from that order.
-Any lot updated via this heuristic receives a `Source` flag of `Orphan Match` to signal the compensation logic.
+The lot portfolio includes a **Sibling Strategy** that handles orphaned sells (limit + stop pairs) whose explicit parent linkage is missing.
+It matches these orphaned orders with open lots by comparing quantities and uses the sell orders’ price legs to populate the lot’s missing TP/SL targets, effectively pairing the closest sibling legs when the parent chain can no longer be followed.
+Lots that receive values this way record `Source: Sibling Strategy`, signalling that the targets were derived from nearby orders rather than from a direct parent-child chain.

 ### Parent-child chain tracing